The best Black Friday home and kitchen deals to shop now

 We’re big fans of Le Creuset, with its casserole dishes repeatedly making it into our round-ups.
 Right now, you can save 30 per cent on the much-loved kitchen brand’s five-piece saucepan set that contains a milk pan, 15cm saucepan, non-stick omelette pan, shallow casserole and deep casserole pan – all with lids.
 The versatile set allows you to rustle up a whole range of meals for any occasion, while they’re also suitable for ovens, grills and the dishwasher.

 If you’re looking for a device that can help reduce pollutants from within your home, this home appliance is for you.
 While we’ve not tested this exact model, we did feature a similar one from the brand in our review of the best air purifiers, with our writer praising it for offering a “speedy clean”.
-The series 800 claims to remove 99.99 per cent of airborne allergens, viruses and aerosols, and thanks to Currys, it’s nearly 30 per cent off.
+The series 800 claims to remove 99.99 per cent of airborne allergens, viruses and aerosols, and thanks to Currys, it’s nearly £20 off.

 iRobot roomba i7+: Was £799.99, now £599.99, iRobot.co.uk